 KCU is a participating member of the National Council for State Authorization Reciprocity Agreements (NC-SARA), which allows KCU to offer post-secondary distance education programs in participating states.
 From time to time, KCU may offer such programs.

 Complaints or inquiries regarding KCU’s efforts in states outside of the State of Missouri can be directed to Stacy Jackson, Chief Compliance Officer at email@example.com.
 Inquiries related to that process can be directed to the same.
-This avenue should be used in the event of complaints relating to: alleged fraudulent activity; consumer protection concerns; accuracy of recruitment and marketing materials; accuracy of information, data, transferability of credits, and course information; accuracy of information relating to accreditation, etc.
+This avenue should be used in the event of complaints relating to alleged fraudulent activity; consumer protection concerns; the accuracy of recruitment and marketing materials; accuracy of the information, data, transferability of credits, and course information; the accuracy of information relating to accreditation, etc.